Dyrecteddyrected

 <script setup lang="ts">

-const client = useDyrected()
+const client = useDyrected();

-const { data: settings } = await useAsyncData('site-settings', () =>
+const { data: settings } = await useAsyncData("site-settings", () => client.global("site-settings").get());

 </script>